hitachi-vantara/hv-playbooks-vspone-block/create-multiple-GAD-pairs/Readme.md

 •	Host groups for P-Vols and S-Vols are already provisioned.

-•	Journals are created and copy pace set to Medium.
-(Refer to the playbook, https://github.com/hitachi-vantara/hv-playbooks-vspone-block/tree/main/create-HUR-journals)
+•	Quorum is already configured.

+•	VSM is already created and S-Vols host group is added in VSM.

 •	A standard variable file for storage credentials (“_ansible_vault_storage_var.yml_”) is created as shown below: